munraitoo13/fastapi-architecture/README.md

 The following are deliberate design choices made to keep the demonstration focused on architecture:

 -   **In-Memory Database:** The repository layer uses a simple Python `list` as a "database" (`database/database.py`).
 This avoids the need for a real database setup, allowing one to focus purely on the application code structure.
--   **Disconnected Auth Endpoints:** The `register` and `login` endpoints are fully defined in `auth/routes.py` but are **intentionally not connected** to the main FastAPI app in `main.py`.
-This serves to demonstrate how the authentication routes and services are structured in isolation.
 -   **No Active Route Protection:** While the login endpoint can generate a JWT, no API routes are configured to require this token for access.
 This isolates the demonstration of token *creation* from the concept of token *validation* and route protection.